 - A. The Community Council finds that: - 1.
 It is the right of every student to be educated in a positive, safe, caring, and respectful learning environment; and - 2.
-A school environment inclusive of these traits maximizes student achievement, fosters student personal growth, and helps students build a sense of community that promotes positive participation as members of the Gila River Indian Community and of society. - B. It is hereby declared to be the policy of the Community that: - 1.
-Bullying, cyberbullying, harassment, and intimidation as defined in this chapter, will not be tolerated. - 2.
-The Schools will identify and implement age-appropriate character education and evidence-based best practice programs designed to instill in students the values of positive interpersonal relationships, mutual respect, and appropriate conflict resolution. - 3.
-The Schools, in partnership with students, parents, guardians, teachers, administrators, school staff, school volunteers, community representatives, local law enforcement, school accountability committees, and school district accountability committees, and, where appropriate, the community at large, will
+A school environment inclusive of these traits maximizes student achievement, fosters student personal growth, and helps students build a sense of community that promotes positive participation as members of the Community and of society. - B. It is hereby declared to be the policy of the Community that: - 1.
+Student violence, bullying, cyberbullying, harassment, and intimidation, as defined in this chapter, is prohibited behavior that is not restricted to school grounds, but will not be tolerated. - 2.
+The schools will identify and implement age-appropriate character education and evidence-based best practice programs designed to instill in students the values of positive interpersonal relationships, mutual respect, and appropriate conflict resolution. - 3.
+The schools, in partnership with students, parents, guardians, teachers, administrators, school staff, school volunteers, community representatives, local law enforcement, school accountability committees, and school district accountability committees, and, where appropriate, the community at large, will

 - establish and maintain school environments based on the positive values and beliefs as provided in this Chapter. - 4.
-The Schools, in participation with students, parents, guardians, teachers, administrators, school staff, school volunteers, community representatives, local law enforcement, school accountability committees and school district accountability committees, and, where appropriate, the community at large, will provide opportunity for periodic participation in the development and review of their programs, plans and/or processes relating to student violence, bullying, harassment, and intimidation. - 5.
-The Schools will annually provide the Tribal Education Department with a copy of their programs, plans and/or processes relating to student violence, bullying, harassment, and intimidation, including information related to the development and implementation of any anti-student violence, bullying, harassment, and intimidation prevention, intervention and education programs, plans, and/or processes.
+The schools, in participation with students, parents, guardians, teachers, administrators, school staff, school volunteers, community representatives, local law enforcement, school accountability committees and school district accountability committees, and, where appropriate, the community at large, will provide opportunity for periodic participation in the development and review of their programs, plans and/or processes relating to student violence, bullying, harassment, and intimidation. - 5.
+The schools will annually provide the TED with a copy of their programs, plans and/or processes relating to student violence, bullying, harassment, and intimidation, including information related to the development and implementation of any anti-student violence, bullying, harassment, and intimidation prevention, intervention and education programs, plans, and/or processes.
 The information required under Section11.1502.A.5 shall be attached to or made part of the annual report.